– research in the field of hydrogen energy technologies:

 – synthesis of hydrogen separation membranes and analysis of their properties;

-– synthesis and properties analysis of metals and their alloy hydrides designed for hydrogen storage;
+– synthesis and analysis of properties of metals and their alloy hydrides designed for hydrogen storage;

-– synthesis of hydrogen fuel cell elements: anodes, electrolytes and cathodes applying physical vapour deposition methods.
+– synthesis of hydrogen fuel cell elements anodes/electrolytes/cathodes applying physical vapour deposition methods;

-In co-operation with lectors and students at Department of Physics of Vytautas Magnus University and Department of Physics of Kaunas University of Technology, the Center for Hydrogen Energy Technologies concentrates equipment necessary for investigations, allows researchers at Department of Physics of Vytautas Magnus University and Department of Physics of Kaunas University of Technology to use modern educational aids and prepare high-qualified specialists (including all study cycles) and develop competitive research.
-It is equally important that LEI has become a powerful centre of attraction for young researches.
+In co-operation with professors and students of the Department of Physics at Vytautas Magnus University (VDU) and the Department of Physics at Kaunas University of Technology (KTU), the established Center for Hydrogen Energy Technologies accumulates equipment necessary for the research, allows teachers at the Department of Physics at Vytautas Magnus University and at the Department of Physics at Kaunas University of Technology use modern educational aids, prepare highly qualified specialists (including all study levels) and develop competitive research.
+It is equally important that LEI has become a powerful center of attraction for young researchers (Figure 2).

-In 2012, the researchers of the Center actively participated in International Energy Agency Hydrogen Implementation Agreement (IEA HIA) Task 22, Fundamental and Applied Hydrogen Storage Materials Development.
-In this activity, chemical destabilisation of metals and their alloy hydrides was carried out by introducing new elements into materials, which form intermediate derivatives during hydride decomposition and, thus not allowing the system to get fully relaxed to the lowest energy state, or form a destabilized hydride during hydrogenation.
+In 2014 the researchers of the Center actively participated in the research of group 32 Hydrogen based energy storage of International Energy Agency Hydrogen Implementation Agreement (IEA HIA) and in the activities of EU COST program MP 1103: Nanostructured materials for solid-state hydrogen storage.
+In these works, chemical destabilization of metals and their alloy hydrides is carried out by introducing new elements into materials, which form intermediate derivatives during hydride decomposition, thus preventing the system from relaxing to the lowest energy state or form a destabilized hydride during hydrogenation.